Inbibo/shift_docs/docs/integration_resources/software/nuke.md

     pass  # Skip the Error raise to avoid Nuke failing at opening if setting up the menu does not work on startup.
 ```

-This code placed in a menu.py file executed by Nuke will create a Shift toolbar entry.
+This code, placed in a menu.py file and executed by Nuke, will create a Shift toolbar entry (Figure 1) and a Shift menu entry (Figure 2) when Nuke is initialized.

 <figure>
       <img src="images/nuke_shift_toolbar.png" alt="Shift Toolbar">
       <figcaption><b>Figure 1</b>: Shift Menu entry in the Nuke Nodes Toolbar.</figcaption>
 </figure>

-and a Shift menu entry

 <figure>
       <img src="images/nuke_shift_menu.png" alt="Shift Menu">
       <figcaption><b>Figure 2</b>: Shift Menu on Nuke's top menu bar.</figcaption>
 </figure>

-when Nuke is initialized.

 ## Python Interpreter Setup
 In Shift it is possible to launch the execution of a workflow via an application's Python interpreter with the [WorkflowProcess](../reference/nodes/workflow#workflowProcess-node) node.
 To achieve this for Nuke, set path to its Python interpreter the following environment variables: